From humble beginnings, The South Seattle Emerald celebrates 7 years

 Bridgette Hempstead dreamed of stories about the South End that showed the area’s nuance and beauty.
 The 40-year resident had raised three daughters there who loved and contributed to their community, so Hempstead knew an often-negative media portrayal of the area wasn’t the entire story.

-When Marcus Harrison Green — the son of Hempstead’s close friend Cynthia Green — returned from college in California, he suggested that they create an online publication to fill the gap in coverage.
+When Marcus Harrison Green — the son of Hempstead’s close friend Cynthia Green — returned from college and later a finance career in California, he suggested that they create an online publication to fill the gap in coverage.
 In the spring of 2014, thanks to tenacity and sleepless nights, South Seattle Emerald was born.

 During its first few years, the free community site was a labor of love.
 Green took no salary and paid writers and photographers out of his own pocket.
 They relied on the writing expertise of Green, who last year became a monthly Seattle Times columnist, to pave the way forward.